fourzedotEXE/lora-based_morse-transceiver/README.md

   - Designing hardware at a system level
   - Using concepts learned in university to achieve a goal (circuit analysis, data types in C, embedded systems knowledge, signals and systems)
   - Arduino is a hobbyist-platform and you are severly limited to what you can do with just a single Arduino MCU

+### Remaning Issues :warning:
+- Message transmission on the tranceiver is inconsistent only on start-up (software-related issue)
+  - Solution: Send an initial dummy message when starting the transceiver
+- Debounce on rotary encoder push-button is still somewhat inconsistent
+  - Solution: Debounce capacitor C3 on the schematic may perform better at 100nF instead of 10nF.
+Further testing is required.
+- Establishing LoRa communication is inconsistent
+  - Both modules consistently send data over LoRa with the SoftwareSerial.h library, but receiveing messages has proved unreliable.
+    - Could potentially be a hardware related issue, with either the Arduinos themsevles, or the RYLR896 LoRa module.
+Further testing required.

 ### Potential Improvements going forward...
 - Use an MCU with more memory (i.e. ESP32)